Dave1482/Maximus-XIII-Hero-Z590-11900K-6800XT-OpenCore-EFI-Public/README.md

 # Maximus-XIII-Hero-Z590-11900K-6800XT-OpenCore-EFI-Public
- My EFI for macOS on Z590, generate your own Serial/UUID with OpenCore Configurator after boot
+ My EFI for macOS on Z590, generate your own Serial/UUID with OpenCore Configurator after boot.
+Provided As-Is, I'm no expert in setting things up lol

+The iasl tool for creating your own SSDT files is under EFI/OC/Tools/iasl